catsystems/euroc21-team-data/Aris-Euler/CATS/README.md

 Events are also recorded, for example Thrusting, Coasting, Apogee etc.

 The rocket flew nominally for 1.3 seconds and after that the motor failed due to a faulty O-ring.
 The CATS flight computer was programmed with a machtimer of 20 seconds (as we expected nominal flight) and hence, the apogee was delayed by 20 seconds.
 Without a machtimer the CATS would have detected apogee at 3.3 seconds (30 samples after the velocity hits zero).
+The FC was placed in the main body.

 Flight Statistics: